links-field/cubepress/docs/guide/dashboard.md

 ## 🌎 Dashboard - Heatmap
-Heatmap shows the geolocations (according to Mobile Country Code) of all your Active SIM assets based on their last 24-hour activity.
+Heatmap shows the geographical (according to Mobile Country Code) distribution of all your Active SIM assets based on their last 24-hour activity.

 ::: info Active SIMs
 Active SIMs refer to those that have at least 1 CDR data in the last 24(default)/48/72 hours